BJP protests against Haryana Cong chief, demands apology for 'derogatory remarks' against PM Modi, Khattar | Politics

 - India

-The BJP workers staged a demonstration at the Aggarwal Dharamshala Chowk here on Sunday over Haryana Congress chief Uday Bhan's controversial remarks against Prime Minister Narendra Modi and Chief Minister Manohar Lal Khattar.
+The BJP workers staged a demonstration at the Aggarwal Dharamshala Chowk here on Sunday over Haryana Congress chief Udai Bhan's controversial remarks against Prime Minister Narendra Modi and Chief Minister Manohar Lal Khattar.

 The BJP workers raised slogans against the Congress and Bhan during their demonstration and also burnt the Haryana Congress chief's effigy.